 2.5 architects (Fumika Morito + Shingei Katsu)

 First-class registered architectual firm founded by female architects, Fumika Morito and Shingei Katsu.
 Taking the theme of 2D/3D and nature/decorative art, they are engaged in an expanding range of activities that include architecture, product design, and installation.
-To date, they have participated in numerous exhibitions including “Yarn of the sounds” (Trolls in the Park, Tokyo, 2019), “Communication Beyond Words 2018” (ASJ Tokyo Cell, Tokyo, 2018), and “Ophelias” (Nakanojo Beinnale, Gunma, 2015).
+To date, they have participated in numerous exhibitions including “Communication Beyond Words 2018” (ASJ Tokyo Cell, Tokyo, 2018), and “Ophelias” (Nakanojo Beinnale, Gunma, 2015).
 Architectural projects include House of Takamori in Totsukawa Village (2017), Ubara Beachouse (2017), and Ichinoseki Kunpu Noen (2018).

 Architect, Artist, Photographer

 Born in Tokyo in 1987, Fumika Morito is a first-class registered architect.
 She received an MA in Architecture from the School of Creative Science and Engineering at Waseda University in 2012.
 After working for Shigeru Ban Architects, she co-founded 2.5 architects in 2013.
-Exhibitions include “Invisible to the eyes” (Café 568, Tokyo, 2019), “Kakegawa Sakei” (Kakegawa Chaennale, 2018), Ashiya Photo Exhibition (2018), ADAN Architects of the Year Award (2017), “Chatsumi An” (Kakegawa Chaennale, 2017), “Ophelia IV” (East West Art Award exhibition at Posk Gallery & La Galleria in London, 2017), and Fuji Film Photo Audition (awarded Bronze Prize, 2007).
+Exhibitions include “Kakegawa Sakei” (Kakegawa Chaennale, 2018), ADAN Architects of the Year Award (2017), “Chatsumi An” (Kakegawa Chaennale, 2017) and “Ophelia IV” (East West Art Award exhibition at Posk Gallery & La Galleria in London, 2017).

 Architect, Artist, Architectural Historian

 Born in Suzhou, China in 1988, Shingei Katsu is a first-class registered architect.
 She received an MA in Architecture from the School of Creative Science and Engineering at Waseda University in 2012.
 While working for Sou Fujimoto Architects, she led various projects such as Bus stop:krumbach, Mirrored Gardens, Whale Museum, and the trophy design for Vogue Woman of the Year 2013.
-In 2013, she co-founded 2.5 architects.
-As an architectural historian, she is also conducting research into architecture of China and Europe, and has published papers on hydraulic machinery in the 18th century.
+In 2014, she co-founded 2.5 architects.
+She is also conducting research into architecture in China and Europe as an architectural historian, and has published papers on hydraulic machinery in the 18th century.
 She was awarded First prize in the Waseda Architecture Grand-prix in 2012, and was a member for AIJ Special Research Committee on the Architectural Treatises and Theory (2017-18).